 [Regulation 24 inserted in Gazette 26 Jun 1998 p.
 3371-2; amended in Gazette 29 Sep 2006 p.
 4262.]

-25. Amount of levy — when waste received at licensed landfill with weighbridge
+25. Waste received at category 64 or 65 licensed landfill, calculating amount of

 (1) Subject to any exemption granted on application under regulation 23(2), waste to which this Part applies that is received at a category 64 or 65 licensed landfill with a weighbridge is to be weighed on the weighbridge at the time of delivery and the weight of the waste as shown at the weighbridge is to be the weight that is used for the purpose of determining the amount of the levy under regulation 27.